-CU Classics is pleased to be able to offer financial support, in the form of fellowships and grants to its highest achieving and most promising undergraduates, through the generosity of friends of the department.
+CU Classics is pleased to be able to offer a range of fellowships and grants to its highest achieving and most promising undergraduates, through the generosity of friends of the department.

-- We are delighted to be able to offer a prize to undergraduates for the best translation of an unseen Greek and/or Latin text during a timed translation exam in the spring, thanks to the Dwyer Translation Prize provided by CU classics alumnus Matthew Dwyer.
-We do not assume that these prizes will always be available.
+We are delighted to be able to offer a prize to undergraduates for the best translation of an unseen Greek and/or Latin text during a timed translation exam in the spring, thanks to the Dwyer Translation Prize provided by CU classics alumnus Matthew Dwyer.

 - Undergraduates eligible for work-study support through Financial Aid may apply for positions in our main reception area for 10 to 15 hours per week.